Free clinician reviewFree shippingNo charge until a provider approves

 What peptides cannot do: replace proper training, nutrition, and sleep hygiene; dramatically transform body composition in weeks; substitute for rehabilitation or physical therapy; or magically produce performance gains in athletes who aren't doing the underlying work.

 The athletes who get the best results from peptide therapy are the ones who already have the fundamentals dialed in — consistent training, quality nutrition, adequate sleep hygiene, and appropriate stress management.
-Peptides amplify a good foundation; they don't compensate for a poor one.
+Peptides amplify a good foundation.
+They don't compensate for a poor one.
 If you're sleeping five hours a night, eating poorly, and overtraining, peptide therapy will be a marginal intervention at best.
 Fix the foundation first, then explore optimization tools.

-If a protocol is prescribed, your peptides are prepared by a licensed 503A or 503B compounding pharmacy and shipped directly to your door.
+If a protocol is prescribed, your peptides are prepared by a licensed 503A or 503B compounding pharmacy and shipped to your door.
 The provider specifies the exact peptides, doses, injection frequency, and cycle duration, along with clear instructions for reconstitution and administration.
 Follow-up consultations are built into the care plan to monitor your response, review any side effects, and adjust the protocol as needed.

 Editorial & medical disclaimer